Canoe - Slam

 Predators Headlines

-- Saros gets first career shutout as Predators beat Blues 4-0
+- Sissons gets first hat trick, Predators beat Lightning 6-1

 |Leaders